 8. Duct Insulation

-If you own a central air conditioner, you must have a system of ducts running through your home to supply conditioned air.
+If you own a central HVAC system, you must have a network of ducts running through your home to supply the conditioned air.

 Installing New Duct Systems:

-Ducts in unconditioned spaces can lead to moisture problems, air quality issues, and of course, high energy bills.
-If you have really old ductwork, then it’s a good idea to opt for modern and more energy-efficient replacements.
+Ducts in unconditioned spaces can lead to moisture problems, air quality issues, and, of course, high energy bills.
+If you have really old ductwork, it’s a good idea to opt for modern, more energy-efficient replacements.

 Insulating Existing Systems: